 Ninja on the Farm (Moby Shinobi) by Luke Flowers Scholastic Level 1 Reader

 Baseball Buzz (Sports Illustrated Kids Level 1 Readers) by CC Joven

 Fly Guy by Tedd Arnold

 Fly and the boy meet in this first book of a super hilarious series.
 Fly becomes the boy’s pet and friend.
 In this story, the boy enters his fly in an amazing pet contest, dazzling the judges, and winning the show.
-EXCELLENT!
+This series is EXCELLENT!

 Petal and Poppy by Lisa Clough and Ed Briant (series)